Binh-SPU/Social-Venture-App/README.md

 ![feed-demo](App/assets/demo/feed-demo.png) ![account-screen-demo](App/assets/demo/account-screen-demo.png)

 # About:
-This is a matching app where people can do online trading or buying second-hand items from other people.
-In other words, this app purpose is similar to OfferUp and CragList where users can post their no-longer needed items online for sale and buy second-hands items from other users at a cheaper price.
-The context purpose of the app is to be submit as a minimum viable product for school Social Venture Competition.
-This is our second attemps at designing apps from React Native.
+This is a matching app where people can do online trading or buy second-hand items from other people.
+In other words, this app's purpose is similar to OfferUp and CragList where users can post their no-longer needed items online for sale and buy second-hand items from other users at a cheaper price.
+The context purpose of the app is to be submitted as a minimum viable product for the school Social Venture Competition.
+This is our second attempt at designing apps from React Native.
-This app took significant inspirations from Mosh's React Native course online because we expanded our designing knowledgde based on it.
+This app took significant inspiration from Mosh's React Native course online because we expanded our design knowledge based on it.

 # Social Media:
 Showcases and work progress contents are posted on Instagram, please check out at: